yauh-ask/notes/docker.md

 - Docker Client: The CLI tool used to interact with the Docker server

 - Docker Daemon: The Docker server process responsible for pulling, pushing, and building the images.
 It is also used for running the container

+### `docker run hello-world`

+To generate this message, Docker took the following steps:
+ 1. The Docker client contacted the Docker daemon.
+ 2. The Docker daemon pulled the "hello-world" image from the Docker Hub.
+    (amd64)
+ 3. The Docker daemon created a new container from that image which runs the executable that produces the output you are currently reading.
+ 4. The Docker daemon streamed that output to the Docker client, which sent it to your terminal.